lingdoc/trs2txt/README.md

 ### README for `trs2txt` python script and executable
-Version 1.2
+Version 1.3
-CC by 4.0 Hiram Ring, 2015-2018, www.hiramring.com, hiram1@e.ntu.edu.sg
+CC by 4.0 Hiram Ring, 2015-2019, www.hiramring.com, hiram1@e.ntu.edu.sg
 http://creativecommons.org/licenses/by/4.0/

 Freely available for use, distribution, and modification

-This README.txt file is intended to be copied along with the `trs2txt` python script and executable file.
+This README file is intended to be copied along with the `trs2txt` python script and executable file.

 This folder contains the following files: